Below is the schedule of events for Reunion. Please note this schedule is subject to change.

 Explore the College’s academic research facility on the banks of the Hudson River at Habirshaw Park.
 The center features a welcoming riverfront lawn, an easily accessible tidal marsh and a beach used for river exploration and seining.
 SLC CURB provides a broad educational platform, establishes a Hudson River research program, and incorporates service learning and citizen science projects in the Yonkers community.

-Tour of New York Botanical Garden
+Tour of the Edible Academy at the New York Botanical Garden

 Session II: Seminars and Workshops